Fatihade/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-SHELL, INIT FILES, VARIABLES ASND EXPANSIONS
+SHELL, INIT FILES, VARIABLES AND EXPANSIONS

 0. <o>
-  Creates a script that creates an alias
+     - Create a script that creates an alias
+         .
+Name: ls
+         .
+Value: rm *
+1. Hello you
+     - Create a script that prints hello user, where user is the current Linux user.